About Us

 A lively conversation between a group of people.

-Health and participation for all
+Just and equitable occupational participation for all

 Our History